Clarivy/GameOfLife-Homework/README.md

 - **Generations:**

-  It follows the **original** rules as described above with one change: the living cells will not die immediately when overpopulation or underpopulation happens.
+  It follows the basic rules as described above with one change: the living cells will not die immediately when overpopulation or underpopulation happens.
 Instead, the cells 'gets older' before the final death.

   The formal definition will be described later.
 More on [wiki](https://conwaylife.com/wiki/Generations).